-There are also trunk mounted racks.
-They attach to your vehicle using a system of straps and hooks.
+Trunk-mounted racks attach to your vehicle using a system of straps and hooks.
 Together, they create enough tension to hold the rack (and the bikes) safely in place.
 These are typically the cheapest and most hassle-free options.

 Since they’re the most temporary racks, they come with a fair amount of disadvantages.
-For starters, they don’t lock to the car, which puts your bikes more at risk of getting stolen.
-Secondly, when the rack is mounted you lose access to your vehicle’s trunk.
-It will also be harder to see through your rear-view mirror (which a backup camera should take care of).
-Lastly, if the bike shifts around while you’re driving, there’s a chance it can scratch your vehicle.
+For starters, they don’t lock to the vehicle, which puts your bikes more at risk of being stolen.
+Secondly, with bikes on the mounted rack, you lose access to your vehicle’s trunk.
+It will also be harder to see through your rear-view mirror (a backup camera might solve that problem).

 Type of Installation

-Firstly, ask yourself, “Will a bike rack fit my car?”
+Firstly, ask yourself, “Will a bike rack fit my vehicle?”
 With all the different types that exist (hitch, roof, trunk, and pad), you need to find the one that works with your vehicle’s design.
 This is the first step in finding the best bike rack for you.

 Number of Bike Slots

-If you plan on taking your whole family camping and want to ride your bikes while you’re there, you should look for a spacious rack.
-Tailgate pads are the roomiest and they usually hold up to seven bikes in place at once.
+Most bicycle rack companies make products that accommodate anywhere between two and four bikes at a time.
+If you plan on taking your whole family cycling, you should look for a spacious rack.
+Tailgate pads are the roomiest and can hold up to seven bikes.